 - 4.2.1.
 Where principal investigators do not receive ethics approval, or receive approval conditional on revisions that they find compromise the feasibility or integrity of the proposed research, they are entitled to request a reconsideration of the decision by the ERC. - 4.2.2.
 If the request for reconsideration is not successful, they may appeal to the Ethics Review Board a body appointed by the University Research Council (URC).
-The ERB shall appoint an appeal committee that reflects a range of expertise and knowledge similar to that of the ERC. - 4.2.3.
-An appeal committee may be an ad hoc committee.
-ERB may decide to use one of its ERCs in another campus as an 'appeal committee'.
+The ERB shall appoint an appeal committee that reflects a range of expertise and knowledge similar to that of the ERC.

+4.2.2.1.
+Grounds of appeal to ERB

+- 4.2.2.1.1.
+If the investigator feels that relevant processes or SOPs were not followed by ERC in arriving at its decision - 4.2.2.1.2.
+If the decision of ERC includes administrative measures pertaining to investigators that should be carried out by University authorities (ERC-SOPs need to outline the kinds of decisions ERCs can make, and these should mostly focus on study protocol content rather than on the investigators, as long as investigators are qualified to carry out the proposed work). - 4.2.3.
+The ERB appeal committee may be an ad hoc committee, comprising of 7 members.
+Criteria for appointment will be developed by ERB, and the committee shall regulate its own procedures.
 Members of the ERC whose decision is under appeal shall not serve on that appeal committee. - 4.2.4.
 The appeal committee shall review the case independently in detail. - 4.2.5.
 The decision of the appeal committee shall be final - 4.2.6.
 It should be stressed that the appeal process is not a substitute for ERCs and researchers working closely together to ensure high quality ethical research, nor is it a forum to merely seek a second opinion.